openwisp/openwisp-controller/README.rst

 The default connection protocol implemented is SSH, but other protocol mechanism is extensible and custom protocols can be implemented as well.

+Access via SSH key is recommended, the SSH key algorithms supported are:

+- RSA
+- Ed25519

 Geo App
 ~~~~~~~